Gallouche/MLOps-Project/README.md

 Then you can access the Airflow UI at http://localhost:8080/
 Then you can access the Flower UI at http://localhost:5555/

+After visiting the Airflow UI, you will need to connect to it.
+The default username and password are `airflow` and `airflow` respectively.

+Then you can go to the preprocessing dag and trigger it.

 ### Stop and clean all

 For stop all containers and clean images and volumes: